yifanzhang713/IA-SSD/README.md

 If you find this project useful in your research, please consider citing:

 ```
-@inproceedings{zhang2022IASSD,
+@inproceedings{zhang2022not,
   title={Not All Points Are Equal: Learning Highly Efficient Point-based Detectors for 3D LiDAR Point Clouds},
-  author={Zhang, Yifang and Hu, Qingyong and Xu, Guoquan and Ma, Yanxin and Wan, Jianwei and Guo, Yulan},
+  author={Zhang, Yifan and Hu, Qingyong and Xu, Guoquan and Ma, Yanxin and Wan, Jianwei and Guo, Yulan},
   booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
   year={2022}
 }